 Mudgil Eye Associates cares for Paoli patients from our West Chester office, about 20 minutes away via Route 30 (Lancaster Avenue) or Route 252.
 Paoli sits across Tredyffrin and Willistown townships along the historic Main Line, and many of our Paoli patients are longtime residents who value seeing the same surgeon from consultation through recovery.
-Dr. A. Vijay Mudgil is the only ophthalmologist serving the Paoli area who routinely performs dropless cataract surgery, eliminating the multi-week eye drop regimen after surgery.
-He is Brown University residency-trained and Wilmer Eye Institute (Johns Hopkins) fellowship-trained, and has been named a Main Line Today Top Doctor nearly every year since 2009.
-The practice holds a 4.9-star Google rating across 660+ reviews.
+Dr. A. Vijay Mudgil is a board-certified ophthalmologist, and with more than 20,000 procedures performed he ranks among the most experienced cataract surgeons in Chester County.
+He is experienced with complex and post-refractive cataract cases, including eyes that have already had LASIK, PRK, or RK, and he offers laser-assisted (femtosecond) cataract surgery together with the full range of specialty and premium lens implants.
+He is also the only ophthalmologist in Chester County who routinely performs dropless cataract surgery, eliminating the multi-week eye drop regimen after surgery.
+He is Brown University residency-trained and completed a pediatric ophthalmology and strabismus fellowship at the Wilmer Eye Institute at Johns Hopkins, and is recognized as a Castle Connolly Top Doctor, a Philadelphia Magazine Top Doctor, and a Main Line Today Top Doctor since 2009.
+He was ranked number one in ophthalmology by Main Line Today for many years, in the years the magazine published rankings.
+The practice is a Patients' Choice Award recipient and holds a 4.9-star Google rating across 712+ reviews.

-Dr. Mudgil is the only ophthalmologist in the region who routinely performs dropless cataract surgery.
+Dr. Mudgil is the only ophthalmologist in Chester County who routinely performs dropless cataract surgery.
 Medication is delivered directly into the eye during surgery, eliminating multi-week eye drop regimens.
 Learn more.

 PanOptix trifocal, Vivity extended depth of focus, Light Adjustable Lens (LAL), and toric IOLs all offered.
 Compare options.